Skydiving -how do I get started & what's on Offer?

 The maximum weight limit for anyone wanting to do AFF jumps is 100kg and you must be in general good health.
 The minimum age for training is 16 and parental consent is required for jumpers under the age of 18.

-Tandem skydiving is a very popular means to offer an introduction to the sport allowing the curious potential student to experience, first-hand, the thrills of skydiving without the stress of AFF or Static Line progression.
-Tandem jumping consists of an experienced jumper called a Tandem Master or Tandem Instructor and the passenger/student.
-The Tandem Master rides on the back and wears a parachute system designed to safely suspend two people.
-The passenger/student wears a specially designed harness that attaches in four points to the front of the Tandem Master.
-A tandem freefall generally lasts between 30 to 45 seconds, followed by a four minute canopy ride to the ground.
+Tandem skydiving is a popular means to offer an introduction to the sport allowing the curious potential student to experience, first-hand, the thrill of skydiving without the time and financial commitment of AFF or Static Line progression.
+Ground instruction training is done prior to the skydive and takes about 15 minutes.
+Additional training/briefing is done throughout the tandem skydive experience.
+A tandem jump is performed by an experienced jumper called a Tandem Master or Tandem Instructor and the student.
+The Tandem Master wears a parachute system designed to safely suspend two people.
+The student wears a specially designed harness that attaches in four points to the front of the Tandem Master.
+A tandem freefall generally lasts between 30 to 45 seconds, followed by a 4 to 5-minute canopy ride to the ground.

 A tandem skydive requires that you’re in general good health.
-The maximum weight for a tandem passenger is 100kg.
+The maximum weight for a tandem student is 100kg.
 Parental consent is required for jumpers under the age of 18.

 Examples of show jumps include: